 Billy Mays Dies of Heart Disease

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Television pitchman and entrepreneur Billy Mays died Sunday, likely from heart disease, according to reports.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Television pitchman and entrepreneur Billy Mays died Sunday, likely from heart disease, according to reports.
 An autopsy found that he suffered from hypertensive heart disease, and there was no sign head trauma from a head bump he reported following a rough flight to his hometown of Tampa, Florida.

 The 50-year-old's complaints of being hit in the head, possibly with baggage, during the landing of that flight over the weekend led to speculation that Mays' death might have been related.
 Toxicology tests are pending.
 Mays is survived by his wife, 3-year-old daughter and adult stepson.